taslimSpare/Earth-browser/README.md

 5) Accept the download-confirmation dialog that pops up by clicking "Yes"
 6) Enter the name you want to save your file with, then click "Save"
 7) On the dialog that pops up, click on Yes to open the Downloads folder

+# Technologies explored:

+Here are a few Android specific technologies that were explored in this task

+1) ViewBinding
+2) Kotlin Coroutines
+3) Preference library
+4) ListAdapters
+5) File/FileInputStream/FileOutputStream
+6) ActivityResultContracts

 See a [demo of this workflow](https://www.youtube.com/watch?v=qZKlBzVvQGc) in action.